schemar/terraforming-mars-turn-bot/README.md

 The bot will notify you when it is your turn in a game of the open source version of Terraforming Mars.

-Unfortunately, the bot is currently not able to inform you about updates during a research or drafting phase.
+Unfortunately, the bot is currently not able to inform you about updates during a research phase.

 A link to a game for the `/start` and `/stop` commands looks like this: `https://tm.example.com/player?id=abc123`